Introduction to dental calculus

 Epidemiological studies done on calculus

 Studies have also been done to evaluate the effects of calculus removal on periodontal health.
 In a study, Tagge et al. (1975) 6 evaluated the effects of scaling, root planing and personal oral hygiene versus personal oral hygiene alone on the periodontal soft tissue.
-Both the procedures resulted in the improvement in periodontal health.
+Both procedures resulted in the improvement in periodontal health.
 However, scaling and root planing along with personal oral hygiene resulted in significantly greater improvement in periodontal health.
-In another study, Morrison et al. (1980) 7 evaluated the effects of initial, non-surgical periodontal treatment on the clinical severity of periodontitis in pockets varying from 1-7mm.
+In another study, Morrison et al. (1980) 7 evaluated the effects of initial, non-surgical periodontal treatment on the clinical severity of periodontitis in pockets varying from 1-7 mm.
 The results of the study demonstrated a significant reduction in gingival inflammation following the removal of calculus and other deposits.
 Now, let us try to understand what are different types of calculus.

 - Supragingival calculus.